Written by Nellie Griffin

 1. The Role of Wearable Devices in PT

-Wearable devices have quickly become some of the most prominent pieces of technology in any physical therapy practice.
-Wearable technology allows physical therapists to implement their care plans remotely and collect data about their patients in real-world settings.
+Wearable technology in physical therapy has quickly become one of the most prominent rehabilitation technology developments in modern practice.
+These devices allow physical therapists to implement their care plans remotely and collect data about their patients in real-world settings.

 These are the wearable devices that are dominating the physical therapy landscape right now:

-Skins sleeves are simple, wearable devices that can be used by patients of all ages and abilities.
+Compression sleeves and skin sensor devices are simple, wearable devices that can be used by patients of all ages and abilities.
 Physical therapists use skin sleeves to ensure that their patients adhere to their treatment plan and to collect critical biometric data.
 These devices are expected to continue to play an important role in the sports performance sector, as they allow physical therapists to track performance levels and hone care plans to improve performance results.

 Smartwatches and Fitness Trackers